iris-hep/iris-hep.github.io/pages/projects/osg-operations.md

 - Retzke, K., Weitzel, D., Bhat, S., Levshina, T., Bockelman, B., Jayatilaka, B., ... & Wuerthwein, F. (2017, October).
 GRACC: New generation of the OSG accounting.
 In Journal of Physics: Conference Series (Vol. 898, No. 9, p.
 092044).
 IOP Publishing. [https://doi.org/10.1088/1742-6596/898/9/092044](https://doi.org/10.1088/1742-6596/898/9/092044)
 - Levshina, T., Sehgal, C., Bockelman, B., Weitzel, D., & Guru, A. (2014, June).
 Grid accounting service: state and future development.
 In Journal of Physics: Conference Series (Vol. 513, No. 3, p.
 032056).
 IOP Publishing. [https://doi.org/10.1088/1742-6596/513/3/032056](https://doi.org/10.1088/1742-6596/513/3/032056)

-## Curation of a uniform Runtime Environment via CVMFS

-The heterogeneity of OSG comes with considerable challenges to the applications running in this environment.
-To address these challenges, CERN developed a product, CVMFS, for the LHC community that allows curation of a uniform runtime environment across all compute resources globally.
-OSG has adopted this approach to support all of open science.
-OSG-LHC operates part of the infrastructure necessary to achieve this.

 ## Accomplishments

 ### XRootD Monitoring Shoveler